 Special circumstances of pregnancy or parturition require special training, special skills and special preparation on the part of the licensed midwife, as well as a willingness by the licensed midwife to take on potentially complicated legal consequences.
-It also requires special arrangements and a special informed consent or decline of standard care waiver from the client and her family and a similar willingness on the part of the client to expose herself to potential complications of unknown severity and the legal consequences of an unpopular choice.
+It also requires special arrangements and a special informed consent or decline of standard care waiver from the client (refer to sec.1-IV & V) and her family and a similar willingness on the part of the client to expose herself to potential complications of unknown severity and the legal consequences of an unpopular choice.